joegreene/CS_121_Fall_2014/Weekly Work/Week 10/Resources/README.md

 resolution (so everything is legible), but if there are issues please let me know and I'll see what I can do to fix it.

-To help understand the process, I numbered each step made in problems #4 through #6 in the images.
+Make sure to Right Click -> View Image to see each image in its full resolution.
+Also, to help understand the process, I numbered each step made in problems #4 through #6 in each image.

 ### Worksheet
 Below is the worksheet solutions for this week.